 You may want to use gloves for this step!
-Before you begin, make sure each V-ring has been threaded through the holes on the enclosure net.
-Make sure the enclosure door is lined up with a T-joint.
+Before you begin, make sure the enclosure door is aligned with the T-joint just left of the warning label.
 Using the spring tool, hook the smaller end of a spring into the V-ring just left of the enclosure door.
-Stretch the free end of the spring until it reaches the frame hole just left of the T-joint.
+Stretch the free end of the spring until it reaches the frame hole on the corresponding T-joint.